eCommerce

 Crowdfunding C2C Sites

 What is C2C doing for crowdfunding?
-Platforms like Kickstarter, Indiegogo, and Patreon might not have buyers and sellers like traditional consumer-to-consumer websites, but each still brings people together with a web-based platform to facilitate an exchange.
+Platforms like Kickstarter, Indiegogo, and Patreon might not have buyers and sellers like traditional C2C websites, but each still brings people together with a web-based platform to facilitate an exchange.
 Many crowdfunding sites work on a rewards system, where consumers pledge money in exchange for physical or digital perks once certain funding is reached.
 The primary difference between these marketplace business models is that the exchange might never happen if the funding goal isn't reached.

 Which crowdfunding platform is best?
 It all depends on the needs of the “sellers” and the kind of “buyers” it attracts.
 Specialized crowdfunding platforms show up to cater to specific markets and particular tasks.
 Much like the niche markets mentioned above, opportunities abound for crowdfunding C2C platforms that focus on underserved online communities.